tammelin/templ-mods/README.md

 npm run deploy staging
 ```

+Finally activate the plugin "templ-mods" on the remote site.

 ## Usage

 You then can start start editing `src/style.scss` on your local machine and watch your changes "live" by running: